hapara-fail/nx53/README.md

 ### The Solution

-1.  **Traffic Monitoring:** Continuously monitors ingress DNS queries.
-2.  **Anomaly Detection:** Identifies domains receiving disproportionate traffic.
+nx53 uses a multi-stage **Defense Pipeline** to filter traffic:

+1.  **Static Filtering:** Immediately drops specific query types (e.g., `ANY`, large `TXT`) known for amplification.
+2.  **Volumetric Analysis:** Continuously monitors domain confirmation levels to detect active attacks.
+3.  **Rate Limiting:** Enforces strict queries-per-second limits on new or suspicious IPs, applying graduated temporary bans for offenders.
-3.  **The "First-Packet" Rule:** If a **new** IP's very first query is for a flagged "High-Volume" domain, it is immediately marked as hostile and blocked.
+4.  **The "First-Packet" Rule:** If a **new** IP's very first query is for a flagged "High-Volume" domain, it is immediately marked as hostile and blocked.
-4.  **The "Escape Hatch" (Legitimacy Validation):** If an IP queries a _different_ domain (one not under attack), it is re-classified as a legitimate user and whitelisted.
+5.  **The "Escape Hatch" (Legitimacy Validation):** If an IP queries a _different_ domain (one not under attack), it is re-classified as a legitimate user and whitelisted.
+6.  **Auto-Whitelisting:** IPs that maintain a clean reputation for N days (default: 7) are automatically trusted.

 ---